Miriam David

 Miriam E. David FRSA FAcSS (born 9 August 1945) is a British educator.
-She is Professor of Education at the Institute of Education, University of London and Associate Director of the Teaching and Learning Research Programme.
+She was Professor of Education at the Institute of Education, University of London and associate director of the Teaching and Learning Research Programme.

 Education and career

 David earned a BA (Hons) degree in sociology in 1966 from the University of Leeds.
 In 1975, she earned her Ph.D. in economics of education from the University of London.
+From 1988 - 1997 she taught at London South Bank University, and from 1997 - 1999 at University of the Arts.
 In 1993, she was elected Fellow of the Royal Society of Arts (RSA), and in 1999 she was Elected Academician of the Academy of Learned Societies in the Social Sciences (AcSS).

 David has held the following recent major positions: